 The college offers nonacademic, short-term continuing education programs for nurses.
-Continuing Education Units (CEUs) are awarded for these programs.
+Contact hours are awarded for these programs.
 The College of Nursing is an Iowa Board of Nursing approved provider of continuing education (Provider Number 1).

 All College of Nursing B.S.N. prelicensure students are members of the National Student Nurses Association and its local chapter, the Iowa Association of Nursing Students (IANS).
 The Student Nurse Association at the University of Iowa Association of Nursing Students (UIANS) provides opportunities for professional growth and development in nursing.
-UIANS representatives are members of the University of Iowa Student Government (UISG).
+UIANS representatives are members of the Undergraduate Student Government (USG).

 The University of Iowa Multicultural Nursing Association (UIMNA) provides support, network opportunities for leadership and professional growth, and development for underrepresented students who are undergraduate nursing interest and nursing majors, graduate nursing students, and underrepresented nursing professionals in the region.

 University of Iowa Men in Nursing (UI MiN) provides opportunities for nurses to meet, to recruit, to talk, and to influence the environment for men in nursing.
 It is open to all nursing students.

 The college's Association of Graduate Nursing Students (AGNS) provides opportunities for professional growth, sharing of research, and representation on varied college and university committees.

 See Nursing Student Organizations on the College of Nursing website.